annaweronica/european-news-service/README.md

 ![Structure of the news](/assets/images/news-structure.png)

-The original news source opens a new tab of the browser.
+The original news source opens in a new tab of the browser.

 **The user path:** <br>
 The default settings while opening the webpage: